 5. Zoning and Heritage Restrictions and Regulations

 Always check the local zoning and any heritage restrictions.
-Usually, your buyers agent in Sydney will provide you with these details.
-Make sure to check these out because some properties have high restrictions that limit the freedom of the homeowner.
+Usually, your buyer’s agent in Sydney will provide you with these details.
+Make sure to check these out because some properties have restrictions that limit future renovation or redevelopment potential.
 For instance, some heritage restrictions even regulate what colours you paint in your house or what kind of renovations you can do.

 Buying your first home can be overwhelming, so make sure to do your research beforehand.
 Aside from its architectural design, you should also consider the house layout, location, taxes and fees, as well as the local zoning and heritage restrictions and regulations.
 All of these will affect how you will live your life in your new house.

 If you’re looking for a buyers agent in Sydney, contact us today at Buyers Domain Australia.
 We have an extensive network and a vast amount of knowledge concerning the real estate market in the city!